 House prices have more than doubled in the last ten years, far outstripping local average wages.
 The average house price in 2015 was £233,123, representing nearly 10 times the average full time wage.
-This situation is considerably worse in the rural areas of the District.
-This makes it extremely difficult for first time buyers and people on low incomes.
-14% of households live in social housing.
+The situation is considerably worse in the rural areas of the District.
+Mid Devon compares poorly for the index of deprivation concerning barriers to housing and services.
 There is also an increasingly aging population who require support to live in their own homes, and suitably adapted accommodation when they are unable to manage on their own.